sfuhrm/sudoku/README.md

 * Very fast algorithm that is using backtracking, but terminates in some fractions of a second.
 For fully filled boards this is usually less than 1ms on current hardware.
 For partly-filled riddles this is usually less than 20ms.
 * Pure Java implementation without any runtime dependencies.
 * Plain text, Markdown and LaTeX output formats.
+For an example, see [2000-sudokus.pdf](https://github.com/sfuhrm/sudoku/releases/download/v0.1.3/2000-sudokus.pdf), a collection of 2000 Sudokus.

 ## Usage